-In 1983 our focus was on media technology: video art, installations and performance were the early core of our presentations, productions and Magazine.
+In 1983 our focus was on media technology: video art, installations and performance were the early core of our presentations, productions and magazine.
 In the 1990s it was interactive media.
-We won international prizes with interactive CD-ROMs and organized the legendary Doors of Perception conferences (1993 and 1994).
+We won international prizes with interactive CD-ROMs and co-organised the legendary Doors of Perception conferences (1993 and 1994).
 We then developed into leading creators of interactive social media projects.
-Our exhibitions, workshops and symposiums reached and continue to reach a large, diverse audience.
-In 1994, Mediamatic.net went online and our website has since grown into an online social network where members and organizations can exchange ideas and projects.
+Our exhibitions, workshops and symposiums reached and continue to reach a large and diverse audience.
+In 1994, Mediamatic.net went online and our website has since grown into an online social network where members and organisations can exchange ideas and projects.

 We work independently together with Mediamatic Lab, sharing knowledge, technology and facilities.
 Lab designs community websites and applications for the likes of Amsterdam Museum, Joods Historisch Museum, and Reinwardt Academy.

 Do you want to hear about our exhibitions, projects and workshops as they happen?
 Register on our website and we'll keep you updated.